Argentina grassroots movement fights violence against women

 Ni Una Menos was created by 20 artists, journalists and activists in 2015, after simmering outrage over a brutal spate of murders.
 The name came from a poem about a massacre of women in Ciudad Juarez by Mexican writer Susana Chavez, who was killed in 2011.

-The first call to protest started with a tweet by local radio journalist Marcela Ojeda: “Women: are we not going to raise our voices?
-THEY’RE KILLING US!”
-The public outcry that followed on social media inspired the first march on June 3, 2015.

-The organizers thought it would be small.
-But on that day, millions of demonstrators flooded the streets of 70 cities across Argentina, demanding an end to the killings.
-The protests made headlines and prompted discussion throughout the country.

-Maidana joined the march in front of the Congress building in Buenos Aires because she wanted to “feel alive” after so much pain.
-When she saw how the protests had united everyone, from women in strollers and schoolchildren to politicians from opposing parties, the tears began to roll down her cheeks.
+On June 3, 2015, the day of the first march, millions of demonstrators flooded the streets of 70 cities across Argentina, including Maidana.
+When she saw how the protests had united everyone, the tears began to roll down her cheeks.
 She embraced her mother and told her she was finally ready to tell the truth.

 “I felt such an immense pain at seeing so many mothers, fathers, friends demanding justice for those girls who were gone,” she says.
 “And at the same time, I was demanding it for myself.”